American Sign Language (A.S.L.)

 The Assyrian Club is open to all students who are interested in celebrating the Assyrian culture and cultivating ethnic ties.
-School events the Assyrian Club has participated in are: The Homecoming Parade, Cultural Roundtable discussions, International Feast and Fest, Activities Night, and many different fundraisers.
-Other activities outside of school include: The Assyrian New Years Day Parade, camping, movie nights, holiday parties, bowling, skating, trips to the Oriental institute, and at the end of the year a trip to Six Flags.
+Assyrian Club members will have the opportunity to participate in International Feast and Fest, Activities Night, and many different fundraisers.
+Other activities outside of school include: The Assyrian New Years Day Parade, movie nights, holiday parties, bowling, trips to the Oriental institute, and an end of year party.
 All are welcome to join the fun!!

 Black Student Union (B.S.U.)

 The Black Student Union is open to all students interested in examining, celebrating & cultivating the many black shades of color.
 BSU attempts to cultivate racial and ethnic ties here at Niles West.
 BSU promotes awareness and appreciation of Black cultures.

 Special functions/events: Students engage in awareness of minority issues, and attempt to participate in various community service opportunities.

 Sponsors: Carla Green ~ firstname.lastname@example.org and Anita Turner-Baker ~ email@example.com

 Meeting Schedule: Wednesdays @3:30 PM, College & Career Resource Center, Room 1120